ncphillips/truecoders.io/index.markdown

 hero_image: "/uploads/hero-image-3.jpg"
 display_title: We Are TrueCoders
 subtitle: Be Mentored.
 Be Connected.
-hero_body: "We believe that smart, passionate people should always be engaged, doing what they love to do.\n\nOur mission is to educate smart and passionate people as they become skilled developers, to keep them engaged  \nworking with companies solving real-world problems, and to continue mentoring them as they grow their skill set."
 call_to_action:
   title: Watch Intro
   url: https://player.vimeo.com/video/229711320
 background_video_file: "/uploads/hero-video-1.mp4"

 sections:
 - title: We Are TrueCoders
   collection: team_members